greg-raven/grus/_posts/2019-06-12-h-r-2740-would-worsen-the-border-crisis-please-vote-no.md

 ---
-title: 'H.R.
-2740 would worsen the border crisis &#8212; please vote NO!'
+title: "H.R.
+2740 would worsen the border crisis --- please vote NO!"
 layout: post
 categories:
 - Letters